 The Introvert ENFP

 While ENFPs are often viewed as outgoing and truly extroverted people, this is often just what is seen on the surface.
-People who spend time with them might actually start to doubt that they extroverts at all.
-Each personality type possess both extroverted and introverted qualities, since being fully one way is not healthy.
+People who spend time with them might actually start to doubt that they are extroverts at all.
+Each personality type possesses both extroverted and introverted qualities since being fully one-way is not healthy.
 While some might be extroverts, that doesn’t mean they don’t have traits that strongly lean in the opposite direction.
 ENFPs can actually be the more introverted of the extroverted types, often surprising people with their tendencies and behaviors.

 They Need Space

 ENFPs actually need a lot of space and independence, or else they feel smothered.
 Sometimes they want to go off on their own and just dive into some sort of new hobby.
 This can appear like more introverted qualities, especially since they can take it to the extreme sometimes.
 ENFPs don’t like being controlled or held down, and truly enjoy doing things on their own.
 If someone is smothering them it can be extremely draining and they will likely try to get away from this person.
 In these situations, the ENFP would actually prefer to be alone, rather than be around people who drained them and hold them back.

 They don’t require constant interaction, especially if it is going to leave them feeling drained.
 ENFPs might appear rather outgoing and social around others, but they do enjoy time to themselves.
 For the ENFP, time alone means they can spend time inside of their own minds.
 They enjoy thinking about different possibilities, and sometimes having others bugging them can just be annoying.
 They sometimes spend hours just thinking about different things and during this time they don’t need to be interacting with people.
 ENFPs can be quiet when they are spending time inside of their own minds and won’t be their usual chatty selves.
 When they are in this mood, they will certainly appear much more like an introvert, which can throw some people off quite a bit.